Privacy

 Best Ad Blockers: Comparing the Top 5

 What would a world without ads look like?
 Most would probably answer "better".
-Thankfully, there are plenty of ad blocking tools available online that prevent banners, pop-ups, and more from distracting you from what you're doing online.
+Thankfully, there are plenty of ad-blocking tools that prevent banners, pop-ups, and more from distracting you from what you're doing online.
 But which is the best?

 In this guide, we'll introduce you to some of the best ad-blocking extensions and let you know how they differ from one another.